dipien/google-play-api/README.md

 Setup up your Google Developers Service Account

 1. Open the [Google Play Console](https://play.google.com/apps/publish/)
-1. Select `Settings`, followed by `API access`
+2. Select `Settings`, followed by `API access`
-1. If your account is not linked to a Google Developer Project, then click the `Create new project` button
+3. If your account is not linked to a Google Developer Project, then click the `Create new project` button
-1. Click the `Create new service Account` button and follow the `Google Cloud Platform` link in the dialog
+4. Click the `Create new service Account` button and follow the `Google Cloud Platform` link in the dialog
-1. Click the `Create Service account` button at the top of the developers console screen
+5. Click the `Create Service account` button at the top of the developers console screen
-1. Provide a name for the service account and then click on `CREATE AND CONTINUE`
+6. Provide a name for the service account and then click on `CREATE AND CONTINUE`
-1. Click `Select a role`, choose `Project` -> `Editor`, then click on `CONTINUE` and finally on `DONE`
+7. Click `Select a role`, choose `Project` -> `Editor`, then click on `CONTINUE` and finally on `DONE`
-1. Check the **Furnish a new private key** checkbox
+8. On the `Google Cloud Platform` console, find the row with the new service account created, and click on the `Manage Keys` action
+9. Click on `ADD KEY` -> `Create new key`
-1. Select **JSON** as the Key type
-1. Click **Create** to close the dialog
+11. Select `JSON` as the Key type and click `CREATE` to close the dialog
-1. Make a note of the file name of the JSON file downloaded to your computer
+13. The JSON with the key was downloaded to your computer
-1. Back on the Google Play developer console, click **Done** to close the dialog
-1. Click on **Grant Access** for the newly added service account
+14. Back on the `Google Play developer` console, click on `Grant Access` for the newly added service account
-1. Choose **Release Manager** from the **Role** dropdown
-1. Click **Add user** to close the dialog
+16. Check all the permissions under the `Releases` & `Store presence` categories
+17. Click on **Invite user** and then on `Send invite`

 ## Components